ArshdeepGadhri/wikiApi/README.md

 # WikiApp

-A simple python web app to retrieve info form wikipedia articles
+A simple python web app to retrieve info form wikipedia articles as well as a free to use Api

 ### In Progress
 Api [ ]